ArshRomana1/ArshdeepsBookStore/README.txt

 Now according to the Instructions
 I added a new class in the repository folder called "Repository.cs" I made changes according to the slides and then changed the using statements

+2112
+CategoryRepository.cs and ICategoryRepository.cs files are made as per then instructions and made the required changes to make it work, followed the instruction givern in the slides

+2115
+Added a new intrface called "ISP_Call.cs" in IRepository folder and installe4d  the package to solve the errors